 - The JSON encoder/decoder included in the AssemblyScript SDK is not compatible with multi-byte characters.

-unknown import function: env.syscall/js.valueGet (SLM1011)if you use
+unknown import function: env.syscall/js.valueGet (SLM1011)when using the

 fmtpackage.
-You can check your WASM module's
+You can check your WASM module's dependencies by using the

 wasm2watcommand.
 For example: